Croxall Hall: Later owners

-The property passed to the Sackville family, The Earls, and later, Dukes of Dorset, following the death of the last male Curzon, Sir George Curzon, in 1622.
-George's daughter, and heiress, Mary Curzon, brought the property through her marriage to Edward Sackville, 4th Earl of Dorset.
+The property passed to the Sackville family, the Earls, and later Dukes, of Dorset, following the death of the last male Curzon, Sir George Curzon, in 1622.
+Sir George's daughter and heiress, Mary Curzon, brought the property by marriage to Edward Sackville, 4th Earl of Dorset.

 A tradition reported in Magna Britannia by Daniel and Samuel Lysons states that author John Dryden visited Charles Sackville, 6th Earl of Dorset at Croxall Hall, and the land once known as Dryden's Walk was said to be named for the poet.
 The Sackvilles spent less and less time at Croxall and by the mid-18th century, there is evidence they were renting the Hall to local farmers.

-In about 1779 the manor was sold by John Sackville, 3rd Duke of Dorset to John Prinsep a wealthy East India merchant and later Member of Parliament.
+In about 1779 the manor was sold by John Sackville, 3rd Duke of Dorset, to John Prinsep a wealthy East India merchant and later Member of Parliament.

-The method of this sale is unclear, with some evidence suggesting Prinsep acquired the Hall as the result of a bet/wager.
+The method of this sale is unclear, with some evidence suggesting Prinsep acquired the Hall as the result of a bet or wager.

-His son Thomas Prinsep, (High Sheriff of Derbyshire in 1802), left the 1450 acre estate to his nephew Thomas Levett of Wychnor Hall who thereupon changed his name to Thomas Levett-Prinsep.
+His son Thomas Prinsep (High Sheriff of Derbyshire in 1802), left the 1450 acre estate to his nephew Thomas Levett of Wychnor Hall who thereupon changed his name to Thomas Levett-Prinsep.

 By 1920, the Levett-Prinsep family had fallen on hard times; they were forced to sell the Croxall Estate and later moved to Devon.
 The estate was subsequently split up.

 In 1930 the Hall and 100 acres of land were purchased by Captain Charlton and his wife Edith who used it as a farm.
 On 7 November 1942, their son, Major Nicholas Charlton, and his wife, Ethel, were killed when a fire broke out at the Hall.
 Edith Charlton escaped by climbing from a window, down the ivy that covered the building.
 The fire resulted in the demolition of the west wing of the Hall.

 In 1953 the Hall was sold to a local businessman, Jim Rose of Tamworth; he and his family gradually restored what remained of the hall.